-The NTS contains the latest results and trends on how and why people travel with breakdowns by age, gender and income.
+The report contains the latest results and trends on how and why people travel with breakdowns by age, gender and income.
 It also contains trends in driving licence holding, school travel and concessionary travel.
-These statistics cover personal travel within Great Britain during 2014 by residents of England.
+These statistics cover personal travel within Great Britain during 2015 by residents of England.

-We welcome user feedback on the NTS including potential changes via our feedback form.
+We welcome user feedback on the NTS including potential changes via our email address.

-Trip rates have been falling steadily since the mid-1990s, with the 2014 figure being the lowest recorded:
+Trip rates have been falling steadily since the mid-1990s, with the 2015 figure being the lowest recorded.
+This shows:

 - trips for shopping, commuting and visiting friends have fallen consistently since the mid-1990s

 - women make more trips than men, but men travel 20% further

 - people in the highest household income group travel more than twice as far as those in the lowest group